searica/MoreVanillaBuildPrefabs/README.md

 - Resolve known issues.
 - Patch and enable more prefabs.
 - Add a setting to restrict building CreatorShop pieces to Server Admins only.
+- Determine why some of the disabled prefabs cause the game to crash when re-logging.

 ## Compatibility
 This is a non-exhaustive list.